 How to Get more Views on LinkedIn in 2021

-You are searching how to get more views on LinkedIn. 🚀
+So you are searching for how to get more views on LinkedIn? 🚀

 The last decade has been marked by the explosion of social networks.
 Channels that have generated new opportunities for companies to get their messages across, at little or no cost.

 Then social networks tightened the screw.
-They reduced the reach of the publications of pages and companies to encourage them to pay to get their message across.
+They reduced the reach of the posts from individual profiles and companies to encourage them to pay to get their message across.

 The eldorado has gradually dried up …

-However, a brand worthy of the name can not afford to exist on social networks.
+However, a brand worth their weight in gold can not afford to exist on social networks.
 Facebook, Instagram, Twitter, LinkedIn depending on the type of activity and targets.

 And now Snapchat, TikTok.
 Soon Clubhouse?

-So, individual, brand, influencer, company: how to exist on the networks?
-More precisely: how to continue to have a reach on social networks without having to spend astronomical amounts of money on sponsored content and reach a maximum of people?
+So, individual, brand, influencer, company: how should you exist on these social networks?
+More precisely: how do you continue to have a reach on social networks (without having to spend astronomical amounts of money on sponsored content) and reach a maximum of people?

 Are LinkedIn engagement pods or “engagement pods” a miracle solution?